What is HTML?

 As far as HTML5 vs HTML goes, unlike the latter, HTML5 has been developed by two separate groups: the World Wide Web Consortium (W3C) and the Web Hypertext Application Technology Working Group (WHATWG).
 To understand the advancements of HTML5, it's helpful to have a brief overview of the general HTML timeline:

-• 2000: W3C recommends XHTML 1.0 – an XML-based markup language that mirrors/extends HTML.
-Previous versions of HTML are now showing their age, struggling to handle the latest generation of multimedia, interactive sites.
+W3C recommends XHTML 1.0 – an XML-based markup language that mirrors/extends HTML.
+Previous versions of HTML are now showing their age, struggling to handle the latest generation of multimedia, and interactive sites.
 To get the best results, developers are resorting to third-party plugins.

-• 2012: W3C and WHATWG decide to separate development of HTML5.
-W3C would work on a definitive standard of HTML5, while WHATWG would pursue development of a ‘living standard’ – a continual evolution with ongoing improvements.
+W3C and WHATWG decide to separate the development of HTML5.
+W3C would work on a definitive standard of HTML5, while WHATWG would pursue the development of a ‘living standard’ – a continual evolution with ongoing improvements.

-• 2014: The official HTML5 release date, according to W3C recommendations.
+The official HTML5 year of release, according to W3C recommendations.

 Why use HTML5: what's new?